 Diagnosis of valve disease

-- Performing a physical exam.
-A physical examination may reveal fluid in the lungs, an enlarged heart, or a heart murmur, which is the sound made by blood moving through a stenotic or a leaky valve.
+The physical exam may show that you have fluid in your lungs, an enlarged heart, or a heart murmur.
+A heart murmur is the sound made by blood moving through a narrowed or a leaky valve.

-- Transesophageal echocardiogram (transesophageal echo or TEE) - TEE is similar to a Doppler echo.
-During a TEE, a sound-wave transducer is placed on the end of a special tube (called an endoscope) and passed into the mouth and down the esophagus (food pipe).
-This allows doctors to get a closer look at the valves, the heart chambers and the back of the heart.
+- Transesophageal echocardiogram (transesophageal echo or TEE) - During a TEE, a sound-wave transducer is placed on the end of a special tube (called an endoscope) and passed into the mouth and down the esophagus (food pipe).
+This lets your doctor get a closer look at the valves, the heart chambers and the back of the heart.

 By repeating these tests over time, your doctor can see the progress of your valve disease and help you make decisions about your treatment.